 9. Make dinners with leftovers that you portion out into lunches.

 10. Lots of teachers are prepping meals on Sundays.
 One teacher grills her meats and stores in fridge or freezer so all one needs to do is reheat and make a side dish.
 Other teachers cut their fruits and vegetables up to make prep easier during the week.

 11. One teacher/parent created a snack station where snacks were made and ready for children.
 Her children came home and part of their responsibility was to grab and pack a snack for the next day.

 12. I don’t know about you, but I brought my kids to school to help prep during summer lulls.
 You would be surprised how excited they were to help sort materials.
 I had my tween even organize all my glazes and make test tiles.

-13. Take advantage of back to school sales.
-There are somethings I just refused to purchase through art catalogues.
-I was very happy shopping the back to school sales for things like markers, rulers and scissors.
+13. Take advantage of back-to-school sales.
+There are some things I just refused to purchase through art catalogs.
+I was very happy shopping the back-to-school sales for things like markers, rulers and scissors.
 This year, you can also think about Covid materials like sanitizers and wipes. *On the topic of purchasing materials from your own budget, I set a limit of what I was willing to do for my own sanity.
 To each their own on this topic.

 At home, I developed a system that kept my own children out of the stores.
 I often purchased staples super cheap (paper, notebooks, flashcards, pencils, etc) and kept it in a bin that my kids could then “shop” for what they needed.
 This really kept impulse buys down.